Beyond the Pitch

 Gray Matter’s first therapies will address vision rehab.
 Seventy percent of people with TBI can’t adjust to the light.
 They get headaches and migraines.
 They can’t adjust to near and far; everything is out of focus.

-Gray Matter is in the planning phase for fourth quarter pilot studies for vision at VA facilities in Columbus and Ft.
-Gordan, Ga.
+Gray Matter is in the planning phase for fourth quarter pilot studies for vision at two VA facilities.

 Search Our Blog